twak/chordatlas/README.md

 ## run

-the system is developed on ubuntu, but most of the non-machine learning instructions should work on any platform.
+the system is developed on ubuntu, but most of the non-machine learning systems should work on any platform.

 1. install [java 1.8+](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 1. download the [chordatlas binary](https://drive.google.com/open?id=1FC5K2kKP12jQLlE97YlwhzceTrLgxuDn)